-The word 'tachycardia' means that your heart is beating much faster than normal, usually more than 100 beats per minute.
+Tachycardia means that your heart is beating much faster than normal, usually more than 100 beats per minute.
+Some forms of tachycardia are not serious and easily treated while others can be life-threatening.
 This page explains tachycardia and helps you understand when it might be a problem, and when it is a normal event.

 Your heart’s job is to pump blood.
 It helps move oxygen and nutrients around your body to keep it working.
 It also helps your body get rid of waste by pumping blood to your lungs, your kidneys and all your other organs.